sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

    ########################################
    # Rauzy fractal approximating a square #
    ########################################
-   # compute a g-b-set approximating a square
+   # compute a beta-adic set approximating a square
    # the first argument of approx() is the precision,
    # and the second one is the characteristic function of the shape to approximate
    # the shape must be not too big in order to be inside the set of elements that admit a b-expansion